 Pu‘u Wa‘awa‘a Service Trip, Hawaiʻi Island

 Join us on this exclusive service trip!
 We will be working in the Puʻu Waʻawaʻa State Forest Reserve planting and caring for ʻiliahi and other native trees.
 We will be staying overnight at the very rustic Protea Cabin at 3,000 feet elevation (no amenities).
 Please pack hiking boots, long pants, long-sleeve shirts, warm clothes, rain jacket, gloves, water bottle, mattress pad, sleeping bag, sunscreen, hat, and snack food.
-Limited to 6 participants, we are asking folks to pitch in $75 for food, lodging, and ground transportation—participants must pay their own airfare.
+Food, lodging, and ground transportation will be covered by the Sierra Club—participants just need to pay their own airfare.
 Flights will be carbon offset.
-Meet at the Kona Airport at 9am on Saturday, Nov.
-23. Call (808) 538-6616 ext 5 if you have any questions.
+Call (808) 538-6616 ext 5 if you have any questions.
 RSVP by clicking here.
 (Photos by Nate Yuen).

 How does this help in the fight against climate change?